-The momentum behind renewables is further enhanced by the surge in multinational corporates seeking to fulfil 100% of their long-term power requirements from renewable sources.
-The Climate Group's RE100 membership continues to rise and now numbers over 280, and corporate demand for renewable energy is likely to increase further, with household brands announcing their commitment to sustainability.
-Value can be generated by sourcing long-term contracts that match these large corporates to deals accessed directly from developers.
+The momentum behind renewables is further enhanced by the surge in multi-national corporates seeking to fulfil 100% of their long-term power requirements from renewable sources.
+The ClimateGroup's RE100 membership continues to rise to over 280 members and corporate demand for renewable energy is likely to increase further, with household brands announcing their commitment to sustainability.
+We will continue to generate value by sourcing long-term contracts that match these large corporates to deals accessed directly from developers.
 Such contracts with creditworthy counterparts provide a guaranteed contracted price, cushioning the assets against market turmoil, and providing long-term, de-risked cash flows for the entire contracted period.

-2. The policy environment will remain accommodating
+The policy environment will remain accommodating

 Governments across Europe continue to signal strong support for renewables.
-In the UK, the Prime Minister set out a ten-point plan for a green industrial revolution to "Build Back Greener" through clean wind energy - creating jobs, slashing carbon emissions and boosting exports.
+In the UK, the Prime Minister set out a ten-point plan for a green industrial revolution to 'Build Back Greener' through clean wind energy - creating jobs, slashing carbon emissions and boosting exports.
 In the EU, various green stimuli packages were announced totaling tens of billions of euros to support a sustainable recovery and to continue its drive towards the Paris Agreement target of net zero emissions by 2050.
-Decarbonisation of European energy supply will be crucial to achieving these targets.
+Decarbonization of European energy supply will be crucial to achieving these targets and, as one of the world's largest investors and operators of renewable energy assets in the UK, Spain and Italy, Capital Dynamics remains at the forefront of driving this transition.

-A) Broad shift towards 'softer' incentive model
+[a] Broad shift towards 'softer' incentive model

 For nearly two decades, the European renewables market has benefited from attractive state subsidies, which has encouraged significant levels of investor capital to the sector and brought the industry, at large, to maturity.
 Fast-forward to today, and technology costs have fallen to a level where high quality and efficiently operated projects can now compete with more conventional forms of power generation without the need for subsidies.
-In response to these changing economics, state governments have begun to reassess traditional subsidies in favour of "softer" measures, under the auspices of the European Green Deal, such as a more accommodative local permitting environment, wider grid infrastructure upgrades, and local tax incentives.
+In response to these changing economics, state governments have begun to reassess traditional subsidies in favor of 'softer' measures, under the auspices of the European Green Deal, such as a more accommodative local permitting environment, wider grid infrastructure upgrades, and local tax incentives.
 Understanding how these shifting incentives will impact clean energy markets, in tandem with technological expertise, price hedging capabilities and operational efficiency, has become increasingly important to securing and delivering attractive investments in this new landscape.